Lanni-ni/FOX/README.md

-This project is based on the study [*Forgetting Transformer: Softmax Attention with a Forget Gate*]https://arxiv.org/abs/2503.02130.
+This project is based on the paper [*Forgetting Transformer: Softmax Attention with a Forget Gate*](https://arxiv.org/abs/2503.02130).